-This Data Processing Agreement (“DPA”) sets out the obligations for the processing of personal data during the execution, and after the termination of, the Main Services Agreement or End User License Agreement (each, an “Agreement”), as required by article 28, no. 3 of GDPR (defined below).
-Notabene is qualified as a Processor (defined below) and this DPA shall apply where, while performing the Services under the Agreement, Notabene processes Customer Materials or End User Data, respectively, that are “personal data” or “personal information” under applicable data protection laws, on behalf of Customer/End User, which are not the names or professional contact details of the representatives of Customer/End User.
+This Data Processing Agreement (“DPA”) sets out the obligations for the processing of personal data during the execution, and after the termination of, the Main Services Agreement or an End User License Agreement (the “Agreement”).
+Notabene is qualified as a Processor (defined below) and this DPA shall apply where, while performing the Services under the Agreement, Notabene processes Customer Data or End User Data, respectively, that are “personal data” or “personal information” under applicable data protection laws, on behalf of Customer/End User, which are not the names or professional contact details of the representatives of Customer/End User.
+This DPA was last updated on July 14, 2025.

 1. Definitions

-b.
-“Persons in Charge of Data Processing” means the employees and any natural persons who, authorized by the Processor and/ or its sub-processors, if any, can process the Processed Data;
+c.
+“Persons in Charge of Data Processing” means the employees and any natural persons who, authorised by the Processor and/or its Sub-Processors, if any, can process the Processed Data (as defined below);

-d.
-“Processed Data” all the personal data processed by the Processor on behalf of the Controller under the Services, as better defined in Appendix 1 – Details of Processing Activities and Data Transfer;

 e.
+“Processed Data” means all the personal data processed by the Processor on behalf of the Controller under the Services, as better defined in Appendix 1 – Details of Processing Activities;

-“Security Measures” means the security measures and any other obligations under the Data Protection Law for the purposes of guaranteeing the security and confidentiality of the Processed Data, including protection against unauthorized or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organizational measures, as well as procedures and activities to be performed in case of a personal data breach to prevent and reduce the adverse effects of the breach on the affected data subjects, in particular, those described on Appendix 2 - Technical and Organisational Measures and as described on our security policies available in the Processor’s Trust Center at https://trust.notabene.id/;
+g.
+“Security Measures” means the security measures and any other obligations under the Data Protection Laws for the purposes of guaranteeing the security and confidentiality of the Processed Data, including protection against unauthorized or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organizational measures, as well as procedures and activities to be performed in case of a personal data breach to prevent and reduce the adverse effects of the breach on the affected data subjects, in particular, those described in Appendix 2 – Technical and Organisational Measures and the security policies available in the Processor’s Trust Center at https://trust.notabene.id/;

-f.
-“Sub-Processor” means the legal person, company or independent professional who, authorized by the Controller and engaged by the Processor, is allowed to carry out activities entailing the process of the Processed Data, as permitted under Data Protection Law and this DPA.
-Authorized sub- Processors are detailed in Appendix 3 – General Authorization for Sub-processing; and
+h.
+“Sub-Processor” means the legal person, company, or independent professional that, authorized by the Controller and engaged by the Processor, is allowed to carry out activities entailing the processing of the Processed Data, as permitted under Data Protection Laws and this DPA.
+Authorized Sub-Processors are detailed in Appendix 3 – General Authorization for Sub-processing;

 2. Scope

 2.2.
-The type of personal data and processing activities to be handled by the Processor are exhaustively described in Appendix 1 – Description of Processing.
+The type of personal data and processing activities to be handled by the Processor are described in Appendix 1 – Details of Processing Activities.
 Any amendment to this list must be done in writing by the signature of both Parties, and a copy of said updated list must be enclosed on the final versions of this DPA.

 3. Term

 3.2.
-During the transitional period the Controller will be able to delete, remove or transfer the Processed Data resulting from the Services.
-After such transitional period, the Processor may permanently delete all the Processed Data from the Platform and all the existing copies, unless any applicable law requires storage of the Processed Data.
+During this transitional period, the Controller will be able to delete, remove or transfer the Processed Data resulting from the Services.
+After this transitional period, the Processor may permanently delete all the Processed Data from the Platform and all the existing copies, unless any applicable law requires storage of the Processed Data.

 3.3.
-The Processor shall ensure that all Persons in Charge of Data Processing, its Sub-Processors, if any, and their Persons in Charge of Data Processing, comply with the obligations laid down in this DPA, as applicable, in the manner and in accordance with the timing indicated thereunder.
+The Processor shall ensure that all Persons in Charge of Data Processing, its Sub-Processors, if any, and their Persons in Charge of Data Processing, comply with the obligations laid down in this DPA, as applicable, in the manner and in accordance with the timing indicated in this DPA.

 4. Obligations of the Controller